CraftAcademyLabs/ca_course/atm_challenge/step_8.md

 Note that we are using a new matcher (`raise_error`).
 There are many more matchers we can use when writing our tests.
 Take some time to read through the documentation about [RSpec's built-in matchers](https://www.relishapp.com/rspec/rspec-expectations/v/3-4/docs/built-in-matchers/).

-Moving on to the implementation to make this pass (as usual, this is a suggestion, examine the code closely before using it).
+Moving on to the implementation to make these two specs to pass (as usual, this is a suggestion, examine the code closely before using it).

 !FILENAME lib/account.rb
 ```ruby